catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ## DETAILED ARCHITECTURE

+### KNOWLEDGE AGENT

+The architecture is based on so called Knowledge Agents that consists of:

+- Matchmaking Agent
+- Binding Agents (Provisioning Agent/Remoting Agent)
+- Federated Catalog
+- Bindings (configurations of binding agents)

+The components are federated over all participants.
+All data (and services) are representated together as a federated knowledge graph.
+The processing logic for the agents is defined in so called *skills*.
+All communication is handled by EDC connectors.

+A detailed view of how a Knowledge Agent works is given in the section [Knowledge Agent](./knowledge-agent) (which comes next to this section).

 ### BUSINESS PROCESS

 In Behaviour Twin use cases, the fist step into the federated logic is usually the data provider.
 There, dependencies of the targeted vehicle or component are known.
 Therefore, registring predefined skills at the data provider is preferred.
 Such skills then can be initiated by external partners as well as internally.